tearust/tea-docs/Blog/TEA_Project_Intro.md

 ![s1](../res/s1.jpg)

 TEA stands for Trusted Execution and Attestation.
-It also happens to be one of the favorite drinks for many software developers.
+It also happens to be the favorite drink of many software developers.
 That's why coffee and tea are commonly used as project names, for example Java, Coffeescript, Jasmine, Mocha, etc.

 In this blog post, we will discover:
 - Which problems TEA is trying to solve